Delvir0/Grappa-Finance/report.md

 ```
 When minting or creating an option, each type (CALL, PUT, CALL_SPREAD, PUT_SPREAD) has each own requirement of underlying collateral.
 This could be either tokens like WETH, WBTC, ARB, UNI or stables.
 The collateral is used in order to pay the option holder (which has been sold to by the minter) if the option is worth anything at time of expiry.
-Collateral health is checked at the end of the `execute()` function: `if (!_isAccountAboveWater(_subAccount)) revert BM_AccountUnderwater();` which eventually leads to `getCollateralRequirement()`.
+Collateral health is checked at the end of the `execute()` function: `if (!_isAccountAboveWater(_subAccount)) revert BM_AccountUnderwater();` which eventually leads to `getCollateralRequirement()`.\

-# It is important to note that when calculating the collateral,
+It is important to note that when calculating the required collateral, the value (which is in 6 decimals) gets converted to the decimal value according to the stored `_account.collateralDecimals`.

-The danger of single point of entries where we're allowed any combination of actions and where health is only checked at the end is it provides re-entrancy like vulnerabilities.
+The danger in the single point of entry with only a check at the end is it opens the possebility to break the system before the check is performed.
 An CALL options requires the underlying collateral to be the same asset representing the option.
 This is due to the fact that the price could increase Infinitely.
 The opposite is true when it's a PUT option, the max loss would be the price of the asset.
 Since the asset could drop to 0 and leave it worthless, the underlying needs to be (underlyingPrice * 1USDC).